Abstract

 Zhuoran Yang is an Assistant Professor of Statistics and Data Science at Yale University.
 His research interests lie in the interface between machine learning, statistics and optimization.
 The primary goal of his research is to design efficient learning algorithms for large-scale decision making problems that arise in reinforcement learning and stochastic games, with both statistical and computational guarantees.

-Assistant Professor in Industrial Engineering & Management Sciences
+Associate Professor in Industrial Engineering & Management Sciences

-Zhaoran Wang is an Assistant Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
+Zhaoran Wang is an Associate Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
 His research is to develop a new generation of data-driven decision-making methods, theory, and systems, which tailor artificial intelligence towards addressing pressing societal challenges.

 Associate Professor of Econometrics and Statistics